Cleanthony is a professional basketball player who has played in the NBA and Hungarian league.

 Trainer Rick Scarpulla has explained the need for Cleanthony to work on speed, strength, flexibility, balance, optical recognition and reaction.
 “It’s all about first-step speed and explosive power in any sport.
 Jump training is one of the best things you can do, and you can do it anywhere.”

-posterior chain – and his mental approach, which was noted as a benefit of veganism.
+He’s talked about training Cleanthony’s posterior chain – and his mental approach.
+The mental gains were noted as a benefit of veganism.

-As he continues his career, veganism is
+As he continues his career, veganism is part of the plan.

 “Part of it is just being disciplined and choosing to eat healthier things rather than things that are not healthy” he says.